-Placement Basics
+Placement Guide

-Where Underarm Sweat Pads Should Be Placed
+Where To Place Underarm Sweat Pads In A Shirt

 How To Apply Underarm Sweat Pads Step By Step